syncfusion-content/flutter-docs/Flutter/cartesian-charts/right-to-left.md

 ### Tooltip

 Right-to-left rendering is applicable for [`tooltip`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/TooltipBehavior-class.html) elements.
-The marker renders at first and following by that the tooltip renders on the right in LTR rendering.
-In RTL rendering, the tooltip content renders at first and following by that the marker on the right.
-By default, the tooltip content will be 'point.x : point.y'.
-In RTL rendering, the tooltip content will be 'point.y : point.x'.
+Here, the tooltip content renders at first and followed by that the marker on the right.
+By default, the tooltip content will be `point.x : point.y`, in RTL rendering, the tooltip content will be `point.y : point.x`.
+There will not be any change in the header content.
+If you wish the format to be applied as it is despite RTL rendering in this case, you can make use of onTooltipRender callback.

 {% highlight dart %}